we aim to resolve the root cause of the problem,

 How the appointment will work:

-- Prior to the appointment the Physical Therapist will assess you via video call to help diagnose the injury and to determine a safe treatment protocol.
+- Prior to the appointment the Physical Therapist will assess you via phone or video call to help diagnose the injury and to determine a safe treatment protocol.
 The treatment that will performed is discussed and agreed

 - The therapist will meet you at the door.
 Hand sanitiser will be available to clean hands.
 Gloves and face mask (if you don’t have your own) will be provided.